 10 Keyword Considerations For Better Blogging

 3. Blog Copy.
 Include 1-2 keywords and variations for every 100 words you write (i.e., maintain a 1-2% keyword density) to capture a search engine’s attention … and eventually your readers’ attention.
-Make sure not to over-stuff your blog post with keywords, since Google does not like that and it makes for an amateurish blog.
-Remember, the rule of thumb is 2% density for each keyword or variation – not the collection of keywords.
+Please make sure not to over-stuff your blog post with keywords since Google does not like that, and it makes for an amateurish blog.
+Remember, the rule of thumb is 2% density for each keyword or variation, not collecting keywords.

 4. Graphics.
 Include keywords in your graphics’ descriptions and alt-tags to set up a picture-perfect search for Google.

 5. URL.
-Add keywords in the structure of your URL (i.e., the areas that you see in the browser.)
+Add keywords in your URL structure (i.e., the areas that you see in the browser.)

 6. SEO Plugins.
 Yoast’s SEO plugin is the best source for automating your keywords strategy!

 7. Linguistic Plugins.
 If you are writing for the masses, then the Yoast plugin is an excellent solution.
-However, if you are blogging for a particular type of reader (or place in the sales funnel), then Atomic Reach provides a must-have tool!
+However, if you blog for a particular type of reader (or place in the sales funnel), then Atomic Reach provides a must-have tool!

 8. Subheads (H2 Tags.)
 Every blog post should have at least one subhead, so it’s easier to read.
 And, every subhead needs to have keywords and variations in it.

 10. Analytics.
-Creating content according to these best practices is a great start to building the foundation to your blog post’s success.
-However, using a tool like Google Analytics will help you understand your referral traffic to see if your SEO keyword and social referral strategy are working.
+Creating content according to these best practices is a great start to building the foundation for your blog post’s success.
+However, using a Google Analytics tool will help you understand your referral traffic to see if your SEO keyword and social referral strategy are working.